RIP Steve Jobs. You left your mark on our desks, on our ears &

 The Apple III, meant to replace the Apple II, is discontinued on the same day Jobs announces the Apple IIc, a compact version of the II meant to feel more appliance like, to Jobs’ insistence.
 The celebration, called “Apple II Forever,” was interrupted by a 6.2 richter scale earthquake in San Francisco.

-The Mac initially sells well, but starts to falter in sales because of word of its bugginess and lack of competitive functionality.
+1984 Part 2 The Mac initially sells well, but starts to falter in sales because of word of its bugginess and lack of competitive functionality.
 Programmers joke about the need to continuously swap disks for programs and saving files; they called it the “Disk Swap Olympics” or the resulting injury “Disk Swapper’s Elbow.”
 Microsoft’s three programs, Paint, Word and Write, were some of the rare applications available.
 People start to blame Jobs for not doing any market testing beyond what he would want.

 Jobs gains control of the Lisa team again and berates them as having “fucked up” in front of the newly combined Mac/Lisa team.